 We’re in this wonderful time of year where the temperatures are finally starting to drop a bit, which immediately has many of us looking for recipes that feel more like the fall comforts we’ve longed for all summer.
 Still, especially for those of us in the southern part of the country, late summer produce is still plentiful.
-This soup combines the best of both of those worlds.
+This vegetable soup with basil pistou combines the best of both of those worlds.

 My friend Annie is always on point with her recipes, so when she called this vegetable soup “craveworthy,” I knew I had to give it a spin.
 As usual, she was right.